Pre-Existing Damage vs. Storm Damage: Fighting the

 Carriers love to point out roof age as if it were a defense: “This roof is 18 years old — the damage is due to age, not the storm.”
 This argument conflates two separate issues:

 Carriers count on policyholders feeling embarrassed about an older roof and accepting the denial.
-Don't.
+Do not.
 Your premiums covered this roof.
 The storm damaged this roof.
 The policy pays for storm damage.
 Roof age is relevant to depreciation — it is not a basis for denial.

 Concurrent Causation and California Law